fechan/fechan.github.io/adiugoskr/verbs.md

 2. 3rd person arguments
     1. Proximate 3rd person arguments
     2. Topicalized 3rd person arguments
+    3. Animate, human 3rd person arguments
-    3. Animate 3rd person arguments
+    4. Animate 3rd person arguments
-    4. Inanimate 3rd person arguments
+    5. Inanimate 3rd person arguments

 ### Inverted verbs
 A rising tone on the final syllable of a verb indicates that it has been inverted, and that the higher-ranking argument is the object and the lower-raking argument is the agent.